35percent/11tystarter/src/posts/only-one-in-ten-new-homes-in-southwark-is-social-rented.md

 [^2] The Planning London Datahub is a *'collaborative project between all of the Planning Authorities in London'* including Southwark.
 It is part of the London Datastore and is a 'new data base that includes data fed live from the boroughs...'.
 The Datahub's Residential Completion Dashboard shows all housing completions for all the boroughs in London.

-[^3] 4,956 social rented homes were completed, 2,280 homes were lost, leaving a 2,676 net gain for the eighteen financial years FY2004-FY2021 - an average of 144.4 homes per annum.
-See the Residential Cpmpletion Dashboard, data filtered for Southwark.
+[^3] 4,989 social rented homes were completed, 2,897 homes were lost, leaving a 2,711 net gain for the eighteen financial years FY2004-FY2021 - an average of 150.6 homes per annum.
+From analysis of the the Residential Completion Dashboard, data filtered for Southwark.

 [^4] 17,651 free-market (69.81%), 2,711....